 Another issue concerning data is actually getting access to it.
 This can be a much more cumbersome task than the customer originally estimated and something that can throw a project timeline way off from the get-go.
 A common reason for data delivery being delayed is privacy issues.
 A company might have the rights to use data internally or only have permission to use data for certain purposes, not including the training of an AI model.
 In these cases companies need to acquire special permission to share the data with us.
 The EU’s general data protection regulation (GDPR) also adds a new set of necessary restrictions on how data can be used.
-For an interesting blog post regarding GDPR, please see Silo.AI’s own Erlin Gulbenkoglu’s post on the matter.
+For an interesting blog post regarding GDPR, please see Silo.AI’s Data Privacy Expert Erlin Gulbenkoglu’s post on the matter.

 4. Uncertain Results

 The fundamental difference between a software project and an AI project is that positive results are not always assured.
 Before we have a chance to examine the data and perform an initial feasibility study it is impossible to know whether or not an AI model can be developed.
 The best we can do in these cases is to advice the customer how they can improve the way they collect and store data.
-While this is obviously not the most desired result it can be a very valuable realization in itself.
+While this is obviously not the most desired result it can be a very valuable realisation in itself.
 Likely it will lead to the customer being able to make a minor adjustment to their workflow and enable the creation of a useful AI model in the near future.